vaswadhati/yasos/vanilla/README.md

 Recommended Reading
 ===================
-These tend to get outdated pretty fast.
-Use them only as a means to get an overview and a gentler introduction to concepts, not as a reference.
-Use the source for the references.
+Use the links in this section as a means to get an overview and a gentler introduction to concepts, not as a reference.
+Go to the source for reference.

 Webpack
 -------